projg2/python-guide/distutils-legacy.rst

 3. Otherwise, fall back to ``pkg_resources``.
 It is provided by ``dev-python/setuptools``.

-Since Python 3.7 is no longer present in Gentoo (we are not considering PyPy3.7 correctness important for the time being), new ebuilds do not need any additional dependencies for entry points and should use the default value (i.e. remove ``DISTUTILS_USE_SETUPTOOLS``).
+Since Python 3.7 is no longer present in Gentoo, new ebuilds do not need any additional dependencies for entry points and should use the default value (i.e. remove ``DISTUTILS_USE_SETUPTOOLS``).